Q: What are police trained to look for when enforcing OVI (drunk driving) laws?

 The officer may offer you a preliminary breath test (PBT).
 A PBT is a breath test performed with an instrument that approximates your blood alcohol content (BAC).
 While you are not required to submit to this test and a PBT result generally is not admissible at trial, your refusal to submit to a PBT may be used as evidence of your guilt.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by attorney Jon J. Saia, a partner in the Columbus law firm, Saia & Piatt, Inc., and updated by associate Jessica G. D'Varga of the same firm.
+It was originally prepared by attorney Jon J. Saia, a partner in the Columbus law firm, Saia & Piatt, Inc., and updated by associate Jessica G. D'Varga of the same firm.